axelvaldez/radical-companies/_posts/2024/2024-04-10-another-form-of-investment.markdown

 </div>

 <h1></h1>
 <p>Instead of one-on-one, investments could be done with one person representing others, not as an intermediary, but as a point of contact.
 We think that a maximum of 10 Radical Investors is enough, but experiment.
-The number 10 makes it possible for a Radical Investee to still have direct discussions with the Radical Investorsl, as agroup or one-on-one.</p>
+The number 10 makes it possible for a Radical Investee to still have direct discussions with the Radical Investors, as agroup or one-on-one.</p>
 <p>Ten is just a number.
 If you do not like it, experiment and come up with a number that works for you and your community.
 If you notice that the Radical Investee is talking only to the intermediary, that may be a form of Fiat behavior; all Radical Investors must be on the lookout for that.</p>

 {% include related.html %}